Skip to Content

 What are the types of tension headaches?

-• Episodic are random and happen once in a while — less than 15 times a month.
+• Episodic tension headaches — This common type of tension headache happens randomly and occurs less than 15 times a month.
 Each attack can last 30 minutes to a few days.
-This type is very common.

-• Chronic happen more than 15 days a month.
-They may come back over three months or not fully disappear.
-The pain increases as you get more headaches, but you can still do your daily activities.
-This type is less common.
+• Chronic tension headaches — This less-common type of tension headache happens more than 15 days a month.
+Headaches may happen frequently for three months or more or not fully disappear.
+The pain increases as you get more frequent headaches, but you can still do your daily activities.

 What causes tension headaches?

 Doctors don't know what causes tension headaches.
-They do know there's no link to hormones or genes passed down to kids from parents.
+There is no link to hormones or genes passed down to kids from parents.

 What are tension headache risk factors and complications?